haghish/rcall/README.md

 1. **interactive**, often used for data analysis when the user might call R frequently and interactively.
 This general mode includes a memory that preserves the history of your R session.
 This mode itself can be used in three ways:
      1. *interactive*, where the R session can be continued command by command. **this mode allows you call R interactively within Stata do-files**
      2. *console*, where Stata console is converted to R console. this mode allows you to work with R interactively within Stata, but cannot be called from do-files.
 However, it provides a much more fun experience, namely to have R console within Stata console!
-     3. *`sync`*, which is an **experimental mode**, where all objects (except data frames because they might be heavy) are synced between Stata and R and changing any object in any of the environment (Stata or R) will alter the other one.
-In other words, when you are using the `sync` mode, whatever you do in R will automatically get pushed back into Stata!

 2. **non-interactive**, which is the recommended mode for integrating R into Stata programs.
 This mode does not have a memory and every call will begin a fresh R session